LLNL/MacPatch-Docs/docs/server_install.md

 #### Requirements <a name='a1'></a>
 - Operating System:
 	- macOS
-		- Mac OS X 10.12 or higher
+		- Mac OS X 10.15 or higher
 	- Linux
-		- RHEL 7.x or CentOS 7.x
+		- RHEL 8.x or higher
-		- Ubuntu Server 18.04
+		- Ubuntu Server 18.04 (No longer being tested)
-		- Ubuntu Server 16.04 (Must install pyton 3.6 seperatly and make it the default)
+- Pyhton 3.12 or higher
 - RAM: 4 Gig min
-- MySQL (5.7.x is Recommended)
-	- 	MySQL 8 not tested.
+- MySQL 8.0.20 or higher

 #### Perquisites <a name='a2'></a>
-- Install MySQL 5.7.x (must have root password)
+- MySQL installed (must have root password)
 - If Installing on Mac OS X, **Xcode and command line developer tools** need to be installed **AND** the license agreement needs to have been accepted.
+- Python 3.12 installed, if compiling please ensure libffi-devel is installed prior to compiling python.

 ##### Linux Packages <a name='a2a'></a>